AlanFromJapan/dictee-tor/README.md

 ![Homepage](/images/home.png?raw=true) ![Results](/images/result.png?raw=true)

 ## Name
-Dictee is French for dicatation so ...
-"Dictator" ... got it?
+Dictee is French for dictation so ...
+"Dicta-tor" ... got it?
 Mwahaha ! 🤣 Yeah it s*cks but I was short on nice name.

 ## Motivation
 I have young kids learning French, and my son wanted to be able to run his weekly dication by himself.
 Once I explained him that him *reading* the words would not make sense in a dictation exercise, I got to think of how I could help him.